If you have a two-year-old child, you may start experiencing bouts of hyperactivity and emotional meltdowns.

 Physical Activities – Burn These Kids Out!

 Ensure you provide plenty of physical activities to exhaust your toddler’s exuberance.
 If possible, go to the park, beach, woods, or other wide-open space and let them go as nuts as they like.

 They will not only expend all energy (both good and negative), but they will also have a great time doing so.
 Exercise has been found to improve mood.
 Therefore, it is likely to aid your toddler’s negative mood.

-Use games, books, crafts, peaceful music, or logical reasoning with the child.
+Use games, books, crafts, peaceful music, calming toys, or logical reasoning with the child.
 If your child is wildly out of control, begin reading aloud or playing music at a higher volume.

-Slightly ignore the toddler while ensuring it isn’t destroying things or hurting themself.
+Slightly ignore the toddler while ensuring they are not destroying things or hurting themself.

 If your toddler isn’t being unreasonable, set up an intellectually involved game or artistic craft.

 When they see and inquire about what you’re doing, say you want to play, but they must calm down first.
 Be calm and very matter-of-fact about it.

-Don’t lift a finger after setup until the child brings itself to a place of tranquility.
+Don’t lift a finger after setup until the child brings themself to a place of tranquility.

 Should a 2-Year-Old Go To Timeout?

 It depends on your approach to discipline.
 I opt for positive discipline, which provides good feedback when they do well.